defenseunicorns/uds-core/docs/deployment/dns.md

         value: "load_balancing.cross_zone.enabled=true"
 ```
 {{% alert-note %}}
-These service annotaions and their values are subject to change.
+These service annotations and their values are subject to change.
 Please reference documentation from your cloud provider to ensure their validity.
 {{% /alert-note %}}

 From here, you may create DNS records to associate each LoadBalancer with its appropriate domain name.